Uber Video Shows Graphic Self-Driving Car Crash That Killed Elaine Herzberg

 The following footage may be disturbing to some viewers.

 Self-driving cars are often purported to eliminate human errors, such as the crash in this case.
-Steven Shladover, a UC Berkeley research engineer, told Wired that this situation should not have been difficult the for self-driving cars sensors to detect, describing it as “straightforward.”
+Steven Shladover, a UC Berkeley research engineer, told Wired that this situation should not have been difficult for the self-driving car’s sensors to detect, describing it as “straightforward.”

 North Mill Avenue, the street the victim was trying to cross, runs as wide as eight lanes and has only one crosswalk over 1.75 miles on this stretch. https://t.co/9J5Jg2oM9H